 Another crucial part of site maintenance is backing up all of your site components.
 Websites can come crumbling down with a single accidental component incompatibility.
 If the website crashes or breaks, or if a hacker intrudes, you need to be able to quickly recover.

-Checking the backups should be done once a month to make sure you can readily retrieve the data.
+Checking the backups should be done once a month to make sure you can readily retrieve the data and should be core to maintaining your website.
 Keep the backups in a known location.

 You Can Never Run Too Many Tests